Irukku Aana Illai: Plot

 The movie begins in a bar, where an aspiring director meets his friends.
-One of his friend, Meenakshi Sundaram (Aadhavan) says he has a beautiful horror story script from his own experience and narrates what happened in his friend's life.
+One of his friend, Meenakshi Sundaram says he has a beautiful horror story script from his own experience and narrates what happened in his friend's life.

-Venkat (Vivanth), is a software engineer who is unlucky in whatever he does and is a sore loser.
+Venkat, is a software engineer who is unlucky in whatever he does and is a sore loser.
 He is often taunted by his colleagues and is a loner.
 His only friend is Meenakshi Sundaram.
-One day, his boss at work admonishes him in front of the whole office for his performance, so in sadness he gets drunk that night and is involved in an automobile accident, where a young girl Divya (Eden), is killed.
+One day, his boss at work admonishes him in front of the whole office for his performance, so in sadness he gets drunk that night and is involved in an automobile accident, where a young girl Divya, is killed.
 He panics and leaves the place and goes to his house.
 In the middle of the night, he wakes up to find that the spirit of Divya has followed him to his house and only he can see and hear her.
 It seems that Divya does not have a clue of who she is and is also stubborn that she would not leave the house unless Venkat helps her uncover who she is.
-He consults a doctor Mathrubootham (Y. G. Mahendra) who says that the existence of ghosts is true and he should stop whining and start helping the soul and make it rest in peace.
+He consults a doctor Mathrubootham who says that the existence of ghosts is true and he should stop whining and start helping the soul and make it rest in peace.

 Hilarious incidents unfold, as Meenakshi and Venkat get in the process of finding her identity.
 Due to Divya's talkative nature, Venkat now is comfortable with the idea of getting along with the ghost, and he becomes friends with her.
 She also helps him in changing his personality and helps in giving him a makeover and induces his self-confidence and he gains respect from his colleagues and friends and even girls try to get his attention.
 One day, a pickpocket steals his purse and Venkat catches him and when he demands his purse, another wallet falls out with the pictures of Divya.
 He asks the thief where he stole that from, and finds that it is Divya's mother's wallet stolen from a hospital.